-Bacteria are grouped into 2 major groups namely Gram +ve or Gram -ve based on the response to Gram’s stain.
-There are several distinguished features can be identified by Gram’s stain.
-The main difference between them is that Gram positive bacteria contain single-layered cell wall whereas, Gram negative bacteria contain double-layered cell wall.
+Bacteria are grouped into 2 major groups, Gram +ve or Gram -ve, based on the response to Gram’s stain.
+There are several distinguishing features that Gram’s stain can identify.

 The average size of a bacterium is about 2 µm (microns or micrometers).
 They can be found in various shapes and sizes.
 In this article, we will explore different shapes of bacteria, examples, and diseases caused by bacteria.

 Table of Contents